-The Principals coordinates development of the school level plan (Accountability Plan), prioritizes needs based on data collection, and convenes necessary approval groups (e.g. School Site Council and ELAC.)
-The principals also ensures that parents and staff are informed about funding and the Accountability Plan.
+The Principals coordinate development of the school level plan (Accountability Plan), prioritize needs based on data collection, and convene necessary approval groups (e.g. School Site Council and ELAC).
+The principals also ensure that parents and staff are informed about funding and the Accountability Plan.